rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 test_data = test_dataset_full[start_line:end_line]
 ```

-### Create metadata
+### Metadata about data

 #### Important questions

 #### Practice
 >TODO: current issues with tools for managing metadata?
+Google CloudDataResource,Atlas

 Metadata of the dataset can be used to manage information of the datasets.
 Metadata object should include different aspects of the dataset, such as data management aspect (Name, version, url, size, created_time, last_modified_time, provider, description), dataset_dependency, and quality of data (completeness, label_ratio, etc).
 Following json is an example of the metadata for dataset used in this example: